blp-workshop/blp_task1/README.md

 We have used baseline system that fine-tunes the XLM-RoBERTa base model and BERT multilingual base model (cased) for the dataset.

-The baseline results for the task on development set are provided in the below table.
+The baseline results for the task on the development set are provided in the below table.

 | Model                             | macro-F1 |
 |-----------------------------------|----------|